zaius/docs/content/quickstarts/building/golang.md

 steps that are defined in the **wercker.yml**.

-Please note that the IP displayed here could be different for you, as this tutorial was written using `docker-machine`r.
+Please note that the IP displayed here could be different for you, as this tutorial was written using `docker-machine`.

 If you navigate to DOCKER_HOST_IP:5000/cities.json you should see the same output as before.
 That's not very exciting, so let's see our live reloading in